Pogr-io/pogr_tracing_rs/README.md

 Before you begin, ensure you have the following installed:

-- Rust programming language (latest stable version recommended).
+- Rust programming language (utilizing 1.70.0 or higher).
 - `tokio` runtime for asynchronous support.
 - Access to the POGR platform with valid `POGR_ACCESS` and `POGR_SECRET` environment variables set.